-Mary and Kurtz & Peckham have an A-V rating with Martindale-Hubbell.
+Mary and Kurtz & Peckham, PC have an A-V rating with Martindale-Hubbell.
 An A rating means very high to preeminent lawyering and the V rating means the ethics are exemplary.
 M-H ratings are achieved by M-H requesting confidential opinions from other attorneys in the area, and is the guide lawyers turn to when referring clients to lawyers out of state.

 Mary is a member of the Colorado Bar Association, The Denver Bar Association, Family Law section, and the Colorado Trial Lawyers Association.
 She is a staff member of Gerry Spence’s Trial Lawyers College in Dubois, Wyoming, where she has been on the faculty since 2000.
 Mary spends time each year teaching other attorneys at the college, including a graduate seminar as well as helping to establish, facilitate and teach at Regional Seminars throughout the country.

 Mary’s work with Trial Lawyers College led her to a rigorous course of study in psychodrama and sociometry, and in 2006, Mary was certified as a practitioner in psychodrama and sociometry.